toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/memory-layout-in-swift/index.md

 ---
 type: post
-slug: memory-layout-in-swift
 title: Memory layout in Swift
 description: Start learning about how Swift manages, stores and references various data types and objects using a memory safe approach.
 publication: 2021-03-08 16:20:00
-tags: Swift, memory layout
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Memory layout of value types in Swift